nicholas-maltbie/StateMachineUnity/Packages/com.nickmaltbie.StateMachineUnity/README.md

 For a full list of all tags, check the [StateMachineUnity Tags](https://github.com/nicholas-maltbie/StateMachineUnity/tags) list on github.
 I will usually associated a tag with each release of the project.

-_Note_: before I started using the package format for the project, I manually released a unity package you needed to import.
-Any version before `v1.0.0` will not work to import the project.

-If you do not include a tag, this means that your project will update whenever you reimport from main.
-This may cause some errors or problems due to experimental or breaking changes in the project.

 You can also import the project via a tarball if you download the source code and extract it on your local machine.
 Make sure to import